| DatabasesWhat is a database?Access

 number of days that are in the month "february" will

 change, and the database will need to reject inappropriate values.
+Date fields can also be displayed in different ways depending

+on which country you are in.
 In the United Kingdom, we usually use day/month/year, but in

 the United States of America, dates are stored as month/day/year.